RickGelhausen/HRIBO_ReadTheDocs/docs/source/extended-workflow.rst

 Use the following steps if you are executing the workflow via a queuing system.
 Edit the configuration file ``<cluster>.yaml`` according to your queuing system setup and cluster hardware.

 Navigate to the project folder on your cluster system.
-Start the workflow from this folder by running (The following system call shows the usage with Grid Engine.):
+Start the workflow from this folder by running (The following system call shows the usage with Grid Engine):

 .. code-block:: bash

-    snakemake --use-conda -s HRIBO/Snakefile --configfile HRIBO/config.yaml --directory ${PWD} -j 20 --cluster-config HRIBO/sge.yaml
+    snakemake --use-conda --use-singularity --singularity-args " -c " -s HRIBO/Snakefile --configfile HRIBO/config.yaml --directory ${PWD} -j 20 --cluster-config HRIBO/sge.yaml

 .. note:: Ensure that you use an appropriate ``<cluster>.yaml`` for your cluster system.
 We provide one for ``SGE`` and ``TORQUE`` based systems.